klein2ms/klein2ms.github.io/README.md

 > Test 100% of the things **that matter**.

-> Testing is 20% ensuring it works now, 80% ensuring it still works when things change in the future
+> Testing is 20% ensuring it works now, 80% ensuring we can change things with confidence in the future

 A simple testing framework for getting started with what to test: